PokeSkies/SkiesSkins/README.md

 # SkiesSkins
 <img height="50" src="https://camo.githubusercontent.com/a94064bebbf15dfed1fddf70437ea2ac3521ce55ac85650e35137db9de12979d/68747470733a2f2f692e696d6775722e636f6d2f6331444839564c2e706e67" alt="Requires Fabric Kotlin"/>

-A Fabric server-sided Skins management mod for Cobblemon, allowing players to purchase, apply, and remove Skins through a managed system.
+A Fabric server-sided Skins mod for Cobblemon, allowing players to purchase, apply, and remove Skins through a managed system.
 Designed to be highly customizable, with extensive options when possible!

 More information on configuration can be found on the [Wiki](https://github.com/PokeSkies/SkiesSkins/wiki)!